jayaraman-venkatesan/DGraph-CRUD/README.md

 # DGraph-CRUD
 This repo is to understand and play with DGraph.
-Written in C#
+Written in C# Dgraph is recognized as one of the highest starred open source project on GitHub, showcasing its popularity within the developer community
 Dependencies :
 - FluentResults v2.15.2
 - Google protobuf v3.24